OctopusDeploy/blog/blog/2022-05/configuring-jenkins-azure-deploying-octopus/index.md

 In the dashboard of your Jenkins job, go to **Configure** and add the following steps:

-### Post-build action: Create Release
+### Post-build action: create release

-Octopus Deploy CLI: default
+- Octopus Deploy CLI: default
-Octopus Server: `Octo-Jenkins`
+- Octopus Server: `Octo-Jenkins`
-Project Name: `jenkins`
+- Project Name: `jenkins`
-Release Version: `0.0.i`
+- Release Version: `0.0.i`
-Deploy this release after it is created?
+- Deploy this release after it is created?
 Check the box

 Click **SAVE**, go back to the job dashboard, and click **Build now**.
 Jenkins triggers the package to build and starts the post-build release and deploy steps in Octopus Deploy.